 Dunham has received criticism for her production of the filmOrgasm Inc.: The Story of OneTaste.
 Hundreds of women and men claim that Dunham's production company was responsible for using their images without their consent, filing a lawsuit against Netflix to disallow the film, signing petitions, and creating viral videos protesting the violation.[113][114][115]
 The film reportedly relies on "personal journals" attorneys have claimed to be fabricated despite the film presenting itself as a documentary.[116]

-Dunham claimed in her bookNot That Kind of Girl: A Young Woman Tells You What She's "Learned" that she had been sexually assaulted by a person she called "Barry".
-Other details in the book indicated that "Barry" was a formerOberlin College classmate.[123][124][125]
-In the book, Dunham describes "Barry" as a man who wore cowboy boots, sported a mustache, hosted a radio show, worked at a campus library, and graduated from Oberlin in 2005; this description was characterized by the attorney of Dunham's former classmate as detailed enough to point towards his client.
-Dunham later apologized and Random House reprinted the book with a disclaimer, releasing a statement saying: "Random House, on our own behalf and on behalf of our author, regrets the confusion."[126]
+Dunham claimed in her bookNot That Kind of Girl: A Young Woman Tells You What She's "Learned" that she had been sexually assaulted by her formerOberlin College classmate, whom she referred to as "Barry".[117][118]
+The attorney of Dunham's former classmate characterized the description of "Barry" as so detailed that it clearly identified his client.
+Dunham later apologized and Random House reprinted the book with a disclaimer and a statement saying: "Random House, on our own behalf and on behalf of our author, regrets the confusion."[119]

 Dunham spoke publicly about the criticism on several occasions; in an interview withIndieWire, she said:

 In November 2017, Dunham defendedGirls writerMurray Miller, whom actressAurora Perrineau had accused of sexually assaulting her in 2012 when she was seventeen.
-Dunham responded to the accusations by saying: "While our first instinct is to listen to every woman's story, our insider knowledge of Murray's situation makes us confident that sadly this accusation is one of the 3% of assault cases that are misreported every year."[146]
-After an immediate backlash, Dunham apologized for that statement, saying that it was "absolutely the wrong time to come forward with such a statement" and that "every woman who comes forward deserves to be heard, fully and completely, and our relationship to the accused should not be part of the calculation anyone makes when examining her case."[146]
-Dunham was described as a "hipster racist" for her defense of Miller, as Perrineau is of mixed race.[147][148]
-In December 2018, Dunham stated that, contrary to her previous statement, she had no "insider information" that exonerated Murray.[149][150][151]
+Dunham responded to the accusations by saying: "While our first instinct is to listen to every woman's story, our insider knowledge of Murray's situation makes us confident that sadly this accusation is one of the 3% of assault cases that are misreported every year."[129]
+Dunham was described as a "hipster racist" for her defense of Miller, as Perrineau is of mixed race.[130]
+In December 2018, Dunham stated that, contrary to her previous statement, she had no "insider information" that exonerated Murray, and wrote a letter of apology to Perrineau.[131][132]

 In 2012, Dunham began datingJack Antonoff, the lead guitarist of the bandfun. and the founder ofBleachers.[136]
 Dunham and Antonoff remained together until December 2017; they subsequently separated announcing that the separation was "amicable".[137][138]